fl3sc0b/python-3-pyspark-databricks-dbx/README.md

 ## Summary

-*Develop Pyspark applications under a fully configured Python 3 development environment.
-Send jobs to your Databricks workspace using dbx directly from VS Code.*
+*Develop **Pyspark** applications under a fully configured **Python 3** development environment.
+Send jobs to your **Databricks** workspace using **dbx** directly from **VS Code**.*

 ![Access to docs](./README/img/docum.png)

 ![Code analysis](./README/img/code-analysis.png)

-*This definition is an extension of the Python 3 one.
-See the details [here](https://github.com/microsoft/vscode-dev-containers/blob/main/containers/python-3/README.md).*
+*This definition is an extension of the Python 3 containerized one.
+See the details [here](https://github.com/microsoft/vscode-dev-containers/blob/main/containers/python-3/README.md).
+Check the official repo with all the containerized development environments for Visual Studio Code [here](https://github.com/microsoft/vscode-dev-containers).

 ## Using this definition